 Teeny-tiny bottles of shampoo and conditioner are de rigueur, but often toothpaste is not included as part of your hotel's bathroom-amenities package.
 (This highly entertaining bit of investigative journalism from Slate explains why.)
 That doesn't mean you should let your dental hygiene lapse, though.
 A handful of hotels—including, again, Kimpton—will provide toothpaste, a toothbrush, and often mouthwash for inquiring guests.
 The Hyatt chain includes Aquafresh toothpaste in all guest rooms, and their pilot "Hyatt Has It" program offers complimentary mouthwash as well.

 A sewing kit is essential for repairing wardrobe emergencies, from missing buttons to fallen hems, on the fly.
 However, needles and thread probably won't top your "must pack" list anytime soon.
-In case you've forgotten to stow a travel-sized sewing kit in your bag, don't fret: Many major hotels, including Trump hotels and properties in The Doyle Collection, stock them in the bathroom or nightstand.
+In case you've forgotten to stow a travel-sized sewing kit in your bag, don't fret: Many major hotels stock them in the bathroom or nightstand.
 And if you can't find a kit, call up management or the housekeeping department.

 A long, leisurely vacation is not the time to forego your yoga practice.
 Get your fitness on in-room with complimentary yoga gear at a number of hotels.
 Kimpton, of course, provides a yoga mat and on-demand fitness programming in every guest room.
 Affinia hotels in New York City and Washington, D.C., similarly provide yoga mats, blocks, and DVDs, as does InterContinental Hotels Group's holistically focused EVEN brand.
 Finally, Hyatt hotels also include yoga mats, available for purchase or on loan.

 Forgot to pack your shiny new iPhone 5S power cord?
-Other travelers' forgetfulness may help you get out of this bind: Gadling notes that mobile-phone chargers were the number-one most left-behind item in hotel rooms in 2010, and hotels often lend out spare chargers.
+Other travelers' forgetfulness may help you get out of this bind, as mobile-phone chargers are the most left-behind item in hotel rooms.
+With so many forgotten chargers, hotels have plenty on hand to lend out.
 So next time your battery is draining and you're powerless to stop it, pop down to the front desk and see if they've got an extra.
 More likely than not, the front-desk agent will produce a box with a veritable rainbow of phone chargers.

 I once fielded a panicked phone call from a family member, wondering how on earth she was going to fit six beach towels in her small carry-on bag.
 Fear not, panicking family members of the world.
 Properties often include free beach-towel rentals in your room's rack rate.
 Call ahead to be sure, but many beachside resorts, especially all-inclusives, offer this amenity.
 Some hotels even include free beach-chair rentals and/or complimentary snorkel gear, so you don't have to tow along your own flippers and masks.
 When booking your stay, it's key to note what is included in the rack or all-inclusive rate.